technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 10 - Work with Session Templates and associate templates with workstreams.md

 9. Select **Save and close**.

-**Summary** - You created session templates and associate scripts to this session templates
+**Summary** - You created session template and associate scripts to this session template